ait-testbed/atb-ansible-rootkeys/README.md

 Ansible-Role: RootKeys
 ========================

-Install the public and private ssh-keys for the simulated administrator.
+This role installs the ssh-keys for simultated administrators in the AECID Testbed.

 Requirements
 ------------